sergiolindau/basic-dom-helper/README.md

 ## Usage

-The API is a static class with methods for DOM manipulation.
+The API is an abstract class with static methods for DOM manipulation.

 For javascript usage: